Skip to main content

 3

-Think of the group name as the intended use of this token.
-If you pick the right group first, the rest of the setup is much easier.
+Think of the API Key name as the intended use of this key.
+If you pick the right use case first, the rest of the setup is much easier.

 4

-In the drawer, name the group based on the tool you will connect.
+Choose the Key group based on the tool you will connect.

-Groups that start with Claude can only be used with Claude Code.
+The Claude Key group can only be used with Claude Code.

-Groups that start with Codex can be used with Codex and external tools such as Cursor, Cline, Zed, and Roo Code.
+The GPT Key group can be used with Codex and external tools such as OpenClaw, OpenCode, and Cursor.

 5